Skip to content

 Idaho initially rejected, and later recognized, a reporter’s privilege based on the First Amendment.
 In Caldero v.
 Tribune Publishing Co., 98 Idaho 288, 562 P.2d 791 (1977), the Idaho Supreme Court announced that its reading of Branzburg v.
 Hayes, 408 U.S. 665, 92 S.Ct.
 2646, 33 L.Ed.2d 626 (1972) was that “no newsman's privilege against disclosure of confidential sources founded on the First Amendment exists in an absolute or qualified version.”
 Caldero, 98 Idaho at 294, 565 P.2d at 797.
 In Caldero, the Idaho Supreme Court refused to recognize a privilege that would protect a reporter from disclosing confidential sources in a libel suit brought against the reporter and his newspaper by the subject of a story.

 However, the absolutist position taken by the Caldero court was first softened and then somewhat repudiated by later, differently configured, panels of the Idaho Supreme Court.
 Three years later, in Sierra Life Ins.
 Co. v.
 Magic Valley Newspapers, Inc., 101 Idaho 795, 623 P.2d 103 (1980), the court stated that the Caldero holding still had validity in cases in which the unpublished or confidential information was sought from a media defendant that was a defendant in the lawsuit.
 Sierra Life, 101 Idaho at 800, 623 P.2d at 108.
 However, the court also instructed that some sort of judicial scrutiny of the attempted discovery was nonetheless required--beginning with answering the question of whether the subject of the discovery (in Caldero and in Sierra Life, the identity of unnamed sources) was relevant to the case.
 Sierra Life, 101 Idaho at 801, 623 P.2d at 109.
-In doing so, the Sierra Life court encouraged judicial scrutiny of the nature of the request, in order to weigh the interest of the press in maintaining the secrecy of the identity of confidential sources, but couched its ruling in the terms of a discovery “relevancy” requirement.
+In doing so, the Sierra Life court encouraged judicial scrutiny of the nature of the request, to weigh the interest of the press in maintaining the secrecy of the identity of confidential sources, but couched its ruling in the terms of a discovery “relevancy” requirement.
 The decision reads as though the court recognized the importance of the press interests, but was unwilling to overrule Caldero.

 In 1983, the court again considered a reporter's privilege case, in which it again refused to apply the reporter's privilege to protect a reporter under contempt orders from a trial court for refusal to identify the identities of confidential sources and related unpublished information in a child custody/habeas corpus proceeding.
 Marks v.
 Vehlow, 105 Idaho 560, 671 P.2d 473 (1983).